 A special perk of Seattle, and the Northwest in general, is that folks dress casually.
 Even for nights out on the town, you’ll spot plenty of jeans as well as more formal clothes, but rarely anything as formal as you might see in an East Coast city.
-This makes packing relatively easy.
-Unless you’re coming to Seattle for a specific purpose with specific clothes needed, dress for... function rather than fashion.
-Don’t be afraid to be comfortable.
-Seattle will accept you.
+Unless you’re coming to Seattle for a specific purpose with specific clothes needed, dress for function rather... than fashion.

 01 of 02